India-Bosnia and Herzegovina Relations

 Cultural relations:

-Virtual Yoga Course: From January 2021, Embassy of India started a virtual yoga course for people of BiH, where local Yoga teacher would be conducting the classes on common yoga protocol.
-For special sessions and workshops on ancient Indian philosophy, Indian culture and scriptures, Indian yoga tecahers would also be conducting sessions on behalf of the Mission.
+Virtual Yoga Course: Embassy of India conducted a virtual yoga course for people of BiH, where local Yoga teacher was conducting the classes on common yoga protocol.
+Special sessions and workshops on ancient Indian philosophy, Indian culture and traditions were conducted by the Indian yoga teacher.

 6th Indian Film Festival: Keeping in mind the restrictions during covid times, this year’s Indian Film Festival has been organised in collaboration with leading TV Channels.
 In Sarajevo, the Channel Partner has been OBN Television.
 Besides showcasing ‘incredible India’ promotional videos, OBN Channel showcased five award winning Indian films in January 2021 as announced on December 7th where Channel Head Davorin Simunic was present.
 The films are Indu Sarkar, Saaho, Thinking of Him, Jhalki and The Silence.